-With this in mind, and taking an interesting, ‘side look’ at the issue, I have recently taken time to further understand the reasons why many of those Britons who have already moved overseas wouldn’t consider returning back ‘ homes.’
+With this in mind, and taking an interesting ‘side look’ at the issue, I have recently taken time to further understand the reasons why many of those Britons who have already moved overseas wouldn’t consider returning back ‘home.’

-The results revealed that the majority of expats – most of whom moved to their adopted countries for a better lifestyle, warmer climate, a lower cost of living and/or career opportunities, would only move back to Britain in forced circumstances, such as severe financial difficulties, local economic issues or chronic poor health.
+The results revealed that the majority of expats – most of whom moved to their adopted countries for a better lifestyle, warmer climate, a lower cost of living and/or career opportunities.
+They would only move back to Britain under forced circumstances, such as financial difficulties, local economic issues or poor health.

 Improved lifestyle and enhanced career

 Most people who are living “the expat dream” fall into two main categories:

 - Those who do so for lifestyle reasons; and

 - Those who do so because they are lured by career and financial opportunities.